 Here’s a little secret other sites won’t tell you: these days, it’s difficult to find a truly “bad” new car.
 Why?
-Put simply, manufacturing processes, build materials, quality assessment, distribution – basically every element of automotive construction – has improved dramatically in the last two decades.
+Manufacturing processes, build materials, quality assessment, distribution — basically every element of automotive construction — has improved dramatically in the last two decades, meaning the vehicles on sale today are the most reliable cars in history.
 With few exceptions, anyone can walk onto any dealer lot, pick out any new car, and wind up with a reasonably trouble-free product for the first several years of ownership.

 Yet automakers do still define themselves by how long their new products act like new products.
 More commonly, we call these vehicles “reliable.”
 There are more than a few organizations that make it their business to weed out the reliable from the maintenance disasters, but for our purposes of choosing today’s most worry-free vehicles, we’ll refer to a mix of Consumer Reports, J.D.
 Power, and our own hands-on assessments.